-- The local authority (LA) - Integrated care boards for an area within the LA - The chief officer of police for a police area in the LA area who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+The local authority (LA)

+- Integrated care boards for an area within the LA - The chief officer of police for a police area in the LA area

+Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.